jack-toast/gladexa_gh/README.md

 InterestingFact tell me an interesting fact about {FactName}
 ```

-Keep in mind that it's a good idea to add more utterances later because not all people will interact with the skill using the same diction. "play johns favorite song" vs "what is johns favorite song"
+Keep in mind that it's a good idea to add more utterances later because not all people will interact with the skill using the same diction. "play johns favorite song" vs "what is johns favorite song".

+#### Update: Amazon has launched the new Skill Builder beta.
+This is a great tool that you should definitely use!
+I didn't include it here because it abstracts the usage of Intents, Slots, and Utterances a little bit.
+If you know how to use the raw Intents, Slots, and Utterances approach, you should have little to no issue with the Skill Builder.

 ### 6. Interaction Model